theripper93/Levels/README.md

 **Elevation**

-Your tokens will change levels by changing their elevation, you can also setup zones with drawings
+Your tokens will change levels by changing their elevation, you can also setup zones with drawings to automatically change elevation

 # **API**